LesleyLai/blog/contents/blog/cpp_lambda/en.md

 // filter_above(std::vector<int>{0, 1, 2, 4, 8, 16, 32}, 5) == std::vector<int>{8, 16, 32}
 ```

 The above code captures `threshold` by value.
 The `[]` construct is called a *capture clause*.
 There are two kinds of captures, capture by value or capture by reference (`[&]`).
-For example, `[x, &y]` - capture `x` by value and `y` by a reference explicitly.
-You can also have a default capture clause, for example,  `[=]` captures everything in the current environment by value and `[&]` captures everything by reference.
+For example, `[x, &y]` - capture `x` by value and `y` by a reference.
+You can also have a default capture clause:  `[=]` captures everything in the current environment by value and `[&]` captures everything by reference.

-A function that store an environment is called a [*closure*](https://en.wikipedia.org/wiki/Closure_(computer_programming)); almost all modern programming languages support closures.
-However, in all languages that I know except C++, the capture list is implicit.
+We call a function that stores an environment a [*closure*](https://en.wikipedia.org/wiki/Closure_(computer_programming)); almost all modern programming languages support closures.
+However, in all languages that I know except C++, the capture lists are implicit.
 In those languages, a closure captures all the bindings from the current environment.

-We can mimic the behaviors in those languages by capturing everything by reference (`[&]`), and it captures all the variables in the environment that are used in the lambda.
-However, default capture can be dangerous in C++; it leads to potential dangling problems if the lambda lives longer than the captured object.
-For example, we can pass a callback to asynchronous functions:
+We can mimic the behaviors in those languages by capturing everything by reference (`[&]`); it only captures variables in the environment that the lambda uses.
+However, default capture can be dangerous in C++; if the lambda lives longer than the captured object, then dandling problems occur.
+For example, we can pass a callback to asynchronous functions and capture resources by reference.

 ```cpp
 auto greeter() {